LBALab/lba2remake/doc/art_workflow.md

 ## Software

 The modelling software we use is [Blender](https://www.blender.org/download/).
-(Note: at the time of writing, Blender v2.83 seems to have issues importing .dae files, so we're avoiding using that specific version.)
+(Note: if you're experiencing issues with importing .dae files, Blender v2.82 is a known version to *not* have issues with that.)

 In the current phase of the project, textures are seldom applied, so texturing software has low relevance.